bresleveloper/ng4/README.md

 ## last-build, next build
 last build::<br/>
-adding angular fire module and service<br/>
+adding ngx-carousel for banner and birthdays<br/>

 next::<br/>
+get to set slider to 98vw with computed margin-left<br>
 need to apply login, logout, add msg of ngfire<br>
-birthday slider, will be implemented with https://sheikalthaf.github.io/ngx-carousel/